 Assoc.
 Prof. Charnchai Panthongviriyakul, M.D. , President of Khon Kaen University, presided over the opening ceremony.
 He emphasized the university’s “SDGs in All Policies” strategy, which aims to integrate sustainability into all aspects of its operations.

-“Khon Kaen University is a university dedicated to social devotion, a principle that aligns with the United Nations’ goals,” said Assoc.
+“Khon Kaen University is an institution dedicated to social devotion, a principle that aligns with the United Nations’ goals,” said Assoc.
 Prof. Charnchai.
 “We have integrated all 17 SDGs into our development strategy, focusing on sustainability in education, research, administration, and academic services.
 This market is a concrete example of linking knowledge with practical application to build economic strength for our communities.”

 Prof. Thidarut Boonmars, D.V.M., Ph.D.
 Vice President for Enterprise and Societal Sustainability, explained that the event also features exhibitions showcasing the university’s work on all 17 SDGs.
-She noted that the market provides a space for community enterprises, special education schools, disability service centers, and an association for parents of autistic individuals to sell their products, directly supporting SDG 2: Zero Hunger.
+She noted that the market provides a sales platform for community enterprises, special education schools, disability support centers, and associations for parents of autistic individuals, directly supporting SDG 2: Zero Hunger.

 The market featured a diverse range of products, including those from student groups.
 Students from Phisanpunnawittaya School, a network school, sold processed goods made from local plants, such as water meal cookies, mulberry daifuku, and herbal mosquito repellent spray.